varunjammula/Movies/README.md

 # Movies
-Web application in Python done as a part of Udacity Nanodegree Porgram
+Web application in Python developed as a part of Udacity Nanodegree Porgram